garrandall/popular-music-data/tracks/ain-t-that-loving-you--for-more-reasons-than-one--isaac-hayes-david-porter.md

 For what you may become

 Ain't that loving you everyday, every way
-Ain't that loving you, ohh, yeah, for more reasons than one You're the one, you're the one, only one, only one You're the one, I betcha never thought about it
+Ain't that loving you, oh, yeah, for more reasons than one You're the one, you're the one, only one, only one You're the one, I betcha never thought about it

 Did it ever occur to you, why I do all that I can do?
 To keep that smile upon your face that's why I love you In so many ways, that's why I love you
-In so many ways, ooh, la, baby
+In so many ways, oh la, baby

 Somehow, my love
 You've been misled